Jonathan A. Libgober

 Information Economics, Pure and Applied

-I am a theorist who works on mechanism design in settings where the acquisition, transmission or dynamics of information play a major role.
+I am a theorist who settings where the acquisition, transmission or dynamics of information play a major role.
+I am particularly interested in questions related to the design of optimal policies in these situations.

-I have studied dynamic pricing with consumer learning, researcher incentives, technology procurement and contracts for experimentation.
+I have studied pricing with consumer learning, researcher incentives, and biases in dynamic belief updating.

 Informational Robustness in Intertemporal Pricing